 User-defined Data Structures

 User-defined Data Structures in Python allow developers to create custom data storage and manipulation solutions tailored to specific needs.
-By defining custom classes, programmers get control over data organisation and efficiency.
-This enables code reusability, abstraction, and modularity for more effective and flexible programming.
+Python Dataclasses are one such tool that simplifies the creation of data-focused classes.
+By defining custom classes, programmers get control over data organization and efficiency.
+This enables code reusability, abstraction, and modularity, highlighting the Difference Between Method overloading and method overriding for more effective and flexible programming.

 1) Linked Lists: Building Blocks for Dynamic Data Structures

 Linked lists are fundamental Data Structures composed of nodes, where each node contains data and a reference (pointer) to the next node in the sequence.
-Unlike arrays, linked lists do not require contiguous memory allocation, allowing for more flexibility and efficient memory usage.
+Unlike arrays, linked lists do not require contiguous memory allocation, allowing for more flexibility and efficient memory usage, a key difference when considering Python List vs Array, as lists in Python provide greater ease of use but may lack the same memory efficiency and speed advantages as arrays.

 There are different types of linked lists, with singly linked lists and doubly linked lists being the most common: